Digestion of Food for Class 4

 - We should eat lots of vegetables and fruits.
 They gives us nutrients to keep our body healthy.
 We should also eat food that give us roughage or fibre.
 Our body cannot digest fibre but fibre helps to remove waster from our body.

-Click Next button for Exercises on the chapter – Digestion of Food for Class 4.
+Fill in the Blanks exercise on the chapter – Digestion of Food for Class 4